WonyoungCho/plink/docs/index.md

 plink is a whole genome association analysis toolset.

-This site contains the way to genome analysis and related things.
+This site contains the way to analyze genomic data and related things.

 ---